DreamPast/efjson/README.md

 - supports JSON5 and JSONC
 - stream parser requires minimal memory when no events are triggered

-The state diagram for stream parsing JSON can be found in [The Diagram of JSON Token State Transition](./doc/stream_token/README.md).

 ## Installation

 ### Installation via [npm](https://npmjs.org/)